 - Lemon juice, orange juice, or banana: Feel free to add these to your rehydration solutions.
 They contain natural electrolytes and some calories.

-- Honey: Instead of sugar, you can use honey in your rehydration solution.
+- Honey: You can use honey instead of sugar in your rehydration solution.

 2. Natural Stomach Soothers